-- Hospital Surveillance the rate of influenza like illness (ILI) presentations to selected emergency departments decreased this week but remains above the seasonal threshold. - Laboratory surveillance the proportion of respiratory samples positive for influenza was 14.3%, continuing its steady increase. - Community surveillance influenza notifications were increased, particularly in metropolitan Sydney local health districts (LHD).
-General Practice surveillance systems showed moderate levels of ILI activity, similar to the previous week.
-Influenza activity has increased in the aged care sector with 11 new respiratory outbreaks reported this week in residential aged care facilities. - National and international influenza surveillance influenza activity is variable across Australia, increasing in some regions, while low and stable in others.
+- Hospital Surveillance the rate of influenza like illness (ILI) presentations to selected emergency departments increased and remains well above the seasonal threshold. - Laboratory surveillance the total number of influenza isolations continues to rise along with the proportion of respiratory samples positive for influenza (25%). - Community surveillance influenza notifications were increased across most local health districts (LHD).
+General Practice and community-based surveillance systems showed easing ILI activity.
+Influenza activity continues to impact heavily on the aged care sector with 19 new respiratory outbreaks reported this week in residential aged care facilities. - National and international influenza surveillance the most recent national reports suggest influenza activity is increasing across Australia, although activity is unchanged in some areas.
 Current influenza strains are well matched to the 2016 influenza vaccines.
-Influenza activity is increasing in other regions in the Southern Hemisphere.
+Influenza activity is increasing in some other regions in the Southern Hemisphere.